-All of this means that if you’re looking to explore home retrofit with this whole house approach in mind, then Cosy Homes Oxfordshire is the right route for you and we’d recommend you go ahead and register your home with us to get started.
+All of this means that if you’re looking to explore home retrofit with this whole house approach in mind, then Cosy Homes Oxfordshire is the right route for you and we’d recommend you start the process using our Plan Builder.

 If you’re looking to address a single issue or install an individual energy efficiency measure, then we’d still recommend you work with us on your home assessment and Whole House Plan to ensure you fully understand your property and are aware of any issues which this individual measure may cause.
 We’d then suggest that you head directly to the TrustMark website to find certified contractors near you to deliver this work, as we are unable to work with you on single measures.
 Make sure you also check if the measure makes you eligible for the Green Homes Grant!